pravatbhusal/university-notes/CS 314/Lectures/src/chapter17/README.md

 ### Pre-Order
 Process the root, then process all subtrees (left to right)
+- Only process when the sailing meets the Node from the left

 ### In-Order
-Process the left sub tree, process the oot, process the right sub tree
+Process the left sub tree, process the root, process the right sub tree
+- Only process whenever the sailing meets the Node from the bottom
+- Make sure the Nodes are created with a 45 degree angle, but if the Node angles are clunky, then just process each Node when traversing down the Tree
+	- Unless if its a parent Node with two children, process that after its left-child

 ### Post-Order
 Process the left sub tree, process the right sub tree, then process the root
+- Only process whenever the sailing meets the Node from the right

 ### Program for Printing Pre-Order, In-Order, and Post-Order Traversal
 ```java